 Example usage (version 1 API)

-To fetch all organisation files:
+To fetch organisation files:

-To fetch all activity files:
+To fetch activity files:

+These calls will not return all results by default.
 Page through results with the offset and limit parameters.
 For example:

 To fetch an individual dataset use it’s identifier.
 Full dataset details contain information on downloadable resources (i.e. the IATI XML files)